Daniel-KM/Omeka-S-module-SearchSolr/README.md

     1. Create an index
         1. Add a new index with name `Default` or whatever you want, using the Solr adapter and the `default` core.
+        2. Default mapping between omeka metadata and solr indexes are added automatically, but it possible to add new ones for various purposes (general search, specific search, display, link, facets, sort, etc.).
+        This is the main point to understand: it is recommended to index a value multiple times.
-        2. Launch the indexation by clicking on the "reindex" button (two arrows forming a circle).
+        3. Launch the indexation by clicking on the "reindex" button (two arrows forming a circle).
     2. Create a page
         1. Add a page with name `Default` or whatever you want, a path to access